 Stephen Karotkin, since joining the Firm in 1976, has concentrated in the area of business reorganizations, debt restructurings, debtor and creditors’ rights and financing transactions.

-Mr. Karotkin was one of the lead attorneys representing General Motors in its historical chapter 11 case.
+Stephen was one of the lead attorneys representing General Motors in its historical chapter 11 case.
 He was the lead attorney representing American Airlines in its chapter 11 case which resulted in unprecedented returns to creditors and American’s existing shareholders.
-Mr. Karotkin also has represented numerous other chapter 11 debtors including Blockbuster, Revere Copper and Brass, Aleris International, Fine Host Corporation, Magellan Health Services, Formica Corporation, New World Pasta, and Loral Space & Communications.
+Stephen also represented numerous other chapter 11 debtors including Blockbuster, Revere Copper and Brass, Aleris International, Fine Host Corporation, Magellan Health Services, Formica Corporation, New World Pasta, and Loral Space & Communications.
 He also represented Eagle-Picher Industries, Inc. in its asbestos-related chapter 11 case, obtaining the first permanent asbestos claims injunction under section 524(g) of the Bankruptcy Code.
-Mr. Karotkin also represented Armstrong World Industries in its asbestos-related chapter 11 case and SIGA Technologies in its healthcare-related chapter 11 case.
+Stephen also represented Armstrong World Industries in its asbestos-related chapter 11 case and SIGA Technologies in its healthcare-related chapter 11 case.

-Mr. Karotkin has been involved in numerous financing transactions in both the chapter 11 and out-of-court restructuring contexts, including representing many financial institutions in debtor in possession and other financing arrangements.
-In addition, he has represented both lenders and borrowers in connection with several out-of-court restructuring transactions.
-Mr. Karotkin was also involved in the restructuring of two major corporations located in Argentina.
+Stephen was involved in numerous financing transactions in both the chapter 11 and out-of-court restructuring contexts, including representing many financial institutions in debtor in possession and other financing arrangements.
+In addition, he represented both lenders and borrowers in connection with several out-of-court restructuring transactions.
+Stephen was also involved in the restructuring of two major corporations located in Argentina.

-Mr. Karotkin was named a Dealmaker of the Year 2010 by The American Lawyer.
-Mr. Karotkin is consistently recognized in Best Lawyers in America, Chambers USA, Chambers Global and Legal 500 US as a leader in the field of Bankruptcy/Restructuring.
+Stephen was named a Dealmaker of the Year 2010 by The American Lawyer.
+Stephen is consistently recognized in Best Lawyers in America, Chambers USA, Chambers Global and Legal 500 US as a leader in the field of Bankruptcy/Restructuring.
 He is described in Chambers USA as a “great debtors’ lawyer, a force to be contended with and the epitome of Weil’s minting of great bankruptcy lawyers.”
-Mr. Karotkin was also named one of America's “Top 25 Pre-Eminent Insolvency Lawyers” by The Best of the Best USA 2010.
+Stephen was also named one of America's “Top 25 Pre-Eminent Insolvency Lawyers” by The Best of the Best USA 2010.